 TacoQ uses Postgres as its database.

 The publisher does not need to be a dedicated application.
-Instead, any service can embed the publisher in its code to publish tasks. (even workers!).
+Instead, any service can embed the publisher in its code to publish tasks, even workers.

 The relay is a unique concept to TacoQ.
-It is a service that acts as TacoQ's engine, and has the following characteristics:
+It is a service that acts as TacoQ's core engine, and has the following characteristics:

 TacoQ aims to differentiate itself from other task queues by providing the following features: